ChangJuKim/10EQS-Coding-Assessment/report.md

 4. I would suggest putting a 0 for the stock of "Mint Tea (25 bags)" instead of "out of stock".
 5. The date is consistent, particularly with "Hot Chocolate Mix (1lb)".
 It is in a MM/DD/YYYY format instead of a YYYY-MM-DD format.

 These are my findings of the sample data.
-I would like to highlight that I found these discrepancies by looking at the data, not by coding it due to lack of time.
+I would like to highlight that due to lack of time, I found these discrepancies by looking at the data.